avilabon/MDEF_Albert/docs/masterProject/MP-02-OSBioMoSysProjects.md

 ## An open-source camera trail module to study small animals

+### Abstract

+Open Source Biodiversity Monitoring Systems aims to bridge biodiversity and technology, providing open-source, low-cost, and reliable technologies for researchers and citizen science to enhance biodiversity knowledge and conservation.

+1: By Introducting of the FabLab culture and new technological resources to biodiversity researchers, fostering synergies and future collaborations.

+2: By prototyping a small, modular trail camera for studying small animals at short distances, using standardized and low-cost components to support large-scale field studies of organisms such micromammals or pollinators.

 ### Values, principles and specifictions of the project

 ![Project values, principles and spec](../images/MP_ProjectValuesPrincipleSpecs.jpg)